Can Pool Cover Pumps Be Completely Submerged? Safety Guide

 4. Listen for unusual noises that might indicate problems

-5. Verify the GFCI outlet is functioning by testing its reset button
+5. Verify the GFCI outlet is functioning by testing both the test and reset buttons

 6. Monitor the first few cycles to ensure proper operation